FunTimeCoding/python-skeleton/README.md

 ```

-## Skeleton details
+## Skeleton

+This section explains details of the project skeleton.

-* The `tests` directory is not called `test` because there is a package with that name.
+- The `tests` directory is not called `test` because there is a package with that name.
-* Dashes in project names become underscores in Python.
+- Dashes in project names become underscores in Python.